RothkopfLab/Neuroeconomics/README.md

 # Neuroeconomics of individual differences in saccadic decisions
 This is the official repository for the paper:
 > Thomas, T., Hoppe, D., Rothkopf, C. A. (2022).
-Neuroeconomics of individual differences in saccadic decisions. [bioRxiv](https://www.biorxiv.org/content/10.1101/2022.06.03.494508v1)
+The neuroeconomics of individual differences in saccadic decisions. [bioRxiv](https://www.biorxiv.org/content/10.1101/2022.06.03.494508v1)

 ## Content
 - **Experiment**: In the [experiment](./experiment) folder, you can find the original experiment script, which was used to conduct the experiment.
-*Warining*: Since the experiment was conducted quite a while ago, the code might not work with today's versions of the used packages.
+*Warning*: Since the experiment was conducted quite a while ago, the code might not work with today's versions of the used packages.
 - **Model Estimation**: We also provide code to estimate the models described in the paper.
 Installation and Usage is described below.
 - **Data**: In the [data](./data) folder, we provide two things.